Aylamccarthy/All-About-Pokemon/README.md

     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * balsamiq
     * Wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
+* Coolors.co
+    * The colour pallete used throughout the site was generated from Coolors.

 ## Testing

+Testing was ongoing throughout the entire build.
+I utilised Chrome Developer tools while building to pinpoint and troubleshoot any issues as I went along.

 ### Responsiveness

 All pages were tested to ensure responsiveness on screen sizes from 320px and upwards as defined in WCAG 2.1 Reflow criteria for responsive design on Chrome, Edge, Firefox and Opera browsers.